travis-ci/apt-package-safelist/README.md

 0. Bring up the vagrant box: `vagrant up precise`
 0. SSH into the vagrant box: `vagrant ssh precise`
-0. Switch to the ubuntu user, as the uid is the same as the travis user within the container: `sudo su - ubuntu`
-0. Run the `travis-download-deb-sources` script for the package in question, e.g.: `travis-download-deb-sources git`
+0. Run the `travis-download-deb-sources` script for the package in question, e.g.: `sudo -u ubuntu -i travis-download-deb-sources git`
 0. Proceed with inspecting the `debian/*.pre*` and `debian/*.post*` hook scripts.